Operations Research (OR)

 Typically offered in Spring only

 General integer programming problems and principal methods of solving them.
 Emphasis on intuitive presentation of ideas underlying various algorithms rather than detailed description of computer codes.
-Students have some ""hands on"" computing experienc
+Students have some "hands on" computing experience that should enable them to adapt ideas presented in course to integer programming problems they may encounter.

 Typically offered in Spring only